HuyHuynh-Milo/Ecommerce-Customer-RFM-Analysis-PowerBI-/README.md

   - Reduce investment in Lost/Hibernating segments where ROI is low.

  ### 📈 b.
 Segment Analyze

+- The discussion will focus on the top 3 most profitable and most frequently purchase segmentations: **Champions, Can't lose them, and At risk**.

  👑 **Champions** (8.8% Customers | 66.7% Revenue)